vik2982/spring-boot-microservices/README.md

-# Design Patterns implemented with Spring Boot Microservices
+# Microservice Design Patterns implemented with Spring Boot

 This project demonstrates the following microservice patterns:
 * **External config** - Using spring cloud config